ozgurasarstat/robjm/README.md

 TO DO:

-add priors and Q into control list

-baseline hazard is divided into 2 as piecewise constants

-prediction functions
+- add prediction functions for survival probabilities